-I hold a joint position as a senior scientist in the Research Department of the European Centre for Medium-Range Weather Forecasts (ECMWF) in Reading where I work on seasonal forecasts.
+She holds a joint position as a senior scientist in the Research Department of the European Centre for Medium-Range Weather Forecasts (ECMWF) in Reading where she works on seasonal forecasts.

-Since 2014 I have been serving as an Associate Editor of the Quarterly Journal of the Royal Meteorological Society.
+Since 2014 she has been serving as an Associate Editor of the Quarterly Journal of the Royal Meteorological Society.

 Bétina’s research broadly focuses on marine-life, population and community exploration, and conservation ecology of marine environments.
 She is interested by all regions from shores to continental shelves, and to the high seas and areas beyond national jurisdictions.
 As a member of the “Weddell Sea Expedition 2019” she is also investigating fauna, ecology, and environmental parameters of marine ecosystems found in environs of the Larsen C ice shelf, Antarctica.

-I am also drawn to the intersection of scientific and biological research and public policy, focusing on climate change and conservation.
-I have previously worked on population genetics and disease ecology focusing on tick populations and Lyme disease in the northeastern United States.
-For my master’s degree I focused on the co-evolution of butterflies (Nymphalidae) and their host plants and the phylogenetics of Nearctic aphids (Aphididae).
-For my doctorate, I am working under Drs Adrian Smith and Tom Hart to examine the immunogenetics and ecology of gentoo penguins (Pygoscelis papua).
+Chloe is drawn to the intersection of scientific and biological research and public policy, focusing on climate change and conservation.
+She has previously worked on population genetics and disease ecology focusing on tick populations and Lyme disease in the northeastern United States.
+For her master’s degree she focused on the co-evolution of butterflies (Nymphalidae) and their host plants and the phylogenetics of Nearctic aphids (Aphididae).
+For her doctorate, she is working with Adrian Smith and Tom Hart to examine the immunogenetics and ecology of gentoo penguins (Pygoscelis papua).

-I use magnetism as a novel tool to understand Earth and planetary formation, the environment of early Earth and planetary habitability.
+Claire Nichols uses magnetism as a novel tool to understand Earth and planetary formation, the environment of early Earth and planetary habitability.
 Earth has undergone billions of years of complex physical and chemical evolution leaving many questions about its earliest history unresolved.
 By interrogating the magnetic signals preserved by ancient terrestrial and extraterrestrial materials much insight can be gained as to how our solar system and planet formed and how life subsequently emerged.
-I combine synchrotron and electron microscopy techniques with rock magnetism, paleomagnetism and fieldwork in an attempt to understand planetary formation and Earth’s earliest history.
+Claire combines synchrotron and electron microscopy techniques with rock magnetism, paleomagnetism and fieldwork in an attempt to understand planetary formation and Earth’s earliest history.

 Corneliu Bjola received his PhD in Political Science from the University of Toronto (2007) and previously taught and conducted research at McMaster University and the University of Toronto.
 He was a research fellow at the Woodrow Wilson International Center for Scholars and a Visiting Fellow at the Australian Defense Force Academy (2012) and China Foreign Affairs University (2016).